MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_04_explore_cond_access.md

 1. Open Microsoft Edge.
 In the address bar of the browser, enter **https://login.microsoftonline.com/**.

-2. Sign in as Debra Burger,
+1. Sign in as Debra Burger,
     1. In the Sign in window enter **DebraB@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) then select **Next**.
     1. Enter the password you noted in the earlier task.
 Select **Sign in**.
     1. Since the password provided when you, as the admin, reset the password is temporary you need to update your password (this is not part of MFA).
 Enter the current password, then for the new password and confirm password fields enter **SC900-Lab**.
     1. When prompted to stay signed- in, select **Yes**

-3. You should be successfully logged in to your Microsoft 365 account.
+1. You should be successfully logged in to your Microsoft 365 account.
 MFA was not required for this application as it is not part of the policy.

-4. Sign out by selecting the user icon next to the email address on the top right corner of the screen and close the browser window.

-5. Now you will login as to application that meets the criteria for MFA.
+1. Now you will attempt to sign in to an application that meets the criteria for MFA.
 Open Microsoft Edge and in the address bar, enter https://portal.azure.com.

-6. From the Pick an account window, select **DebraB@WWLxZZZZZZ.onmicrosoft.com**, then enter the new password, **SC900-Lab** and select **Sign in**.

-7. You will see a window indicating, More information required.
+1. You will see a window indicating, More information required.
 Select **Next**.
 Note, this will initiate the MFA registration process, as this is the first time you are accessing the cloud app that that was identified in the conditional access policy.
 This registration process is required only once.
 An alternative to having the user go through the registration process is to have the admin configure the authentication method to use.

-8. In the Keep your account secure window, you have the option to select the method to use for MFA.
+1. In the Keep your account secure window, you have the option to select the method to use for MFA.
 Microsoft Authenticator is one option.
 For expediency in this lab exercise, you will choose a different method.
 Select **I want to setup a different method**.
 From the Chose a different method pop-up window, select the **drop-down arrow** and select **Phone** then select **Confirm**.

-9. In the window that opens, ensure your country is selected then enter mobile phone number you wish to use and select, ensure that **Text me a code** is selected, then press **Next**.
+1. In the window that opens, ensure your country is selected then enter mobile phone number you wish to use and select, ensure that **Text me a code** is selected, then press **Next**.
 The screen will display, "SMS verified.
 You phone was registered successfully".
 Select **Next**. then select **Done**.  this completes the one-time registration process.

-10. You will likely get a message indicating that your sign-in timed out.
+1. You will likely get a message indicating that your sign-in timed out.
 Just enter the password **SC900-Lab** and select **Sign in**.

-11. You will see a window prompting you to enter the code that was sent to your phone.
+1. You will see a window prompting you to enter the code that was sent to your phone.
 Enter the code and select **Next**.
 This is the experience that you, as Gerhart, will experience anytime you access a Microsoft Azure Management cloud application, such as the Azure Portal, per the MFA policy.

-12. You will see a window prompting you to enter the code that was sent to your phone.
+1. You will see a window prompting you to enter the code that was sent to your phone.
 Enter the code and select the **Verify** button.
 When prompted to stay signed in, select **No**.

-13. You should now be able to access the Azure portal.
+1. You should now be able to access the Azure portal.
 The Azure portal is a Microsoft Azure Management application and therefore requires multi-factor authentication, per the conditional access policy that was created.

-14. Sign out by selecting on the user icon next to the email address on the top right corner of the screen and selecting Sign out.
+1. Sign out by selecting on the user icon next to the email address on the top right corner of the screen and selecting Sign out.
 Then the close all the browser windows.

 #### Review
 In this lab you went through the process of setting up a conditional access policy that requires users to go through MFA when they access Microsoft Azure Management cloud application.
 Then, as a user you went through the registration process for MFA and saw the impact of the conditional access policy that required you to use MFA when accessing the Azure portal.